SovereignCloudStack/standards/Standards/scs-0219-v2-kaas-networking.md

 ### Version history

 This is version 2.0.
-It adds the recommendation of the Gateway API and drops any mention of Ingress API.
+It adds the recommendation of the Gateway API in addition to the Ingress API.
-These APIs address overlapping use cases, they will continue to coexist, and we opted to recommend Gateway only.
+These APIs address overlapping use cases.
+Although they will continue to coexist, we recommend the usage of Gateway API.